ghickman/tvrenamr/README.markdown

 To install from the Python Package Index: `easy_install tvrenamr` - You may need to be an administrator to run this.

+A nice shiny `tvr` script is now installed in the relevant directory.

+### Windows

+If you are having trouble installing setup tools on windows make sure you have setup environment variables pointing to your python installation and python scripts folder.
+This will ensure you can run easy_install and tvr from the command line.

 ## Source: GitHub

 `git clone git://github.com/ghickman/tvrenamr.git`